Gaius-Augustus/BRAKER/README.md

     Update AUGUSTUS and BRAKER from github with `git clone https://github.com/Gaius-Augustus/Augustus.git` and `git clone https://github.com/Gaius-Augustus/BRAKER.git`.
 The Anaconda installation is great, but it relies on releases of AUGUSTUS and BRAKER - which are often lagging behind.
 Please use the current GitHub code, instead.

+-   *Why and where is the GenomeThreader support gone?*

+     BRAKER is a joint project between teams from University of Greifswald and Georgia Tech.
+While the group of Mark Bordovsky from Georgia Tech contributes GeneMark expertise, the group of Mario Stanke from University of Greifswald contributes AUGUSTUS expertise.
+Using GenomeThreader to build training genes for AUGUSTUS in BRAKER circumvents execution of GeneMark.
+Thus, the GenomeThreader mode is strictly speaking not part of the BRAKER project.
+The previous functionality of BRAKER with GenomeThreader has been moved to GALBA at <https://github.com/Gaius-Augustus/GALBA>.
+Note that GALBA has also undergone extension for using Miniprot instead of GenomeThreader.

 Citing BRAKER and software called by BRAKER
 =============================================